JIANGJINGRONG/hello-world/README.md

 # Hello world!

-This is *History of Western Music 4* at Hanyang University.
+This is *History of Western Music 3* at Hanyang University.

-My name is **Hee Seng Kye**, and I am an Associate Professor in Musicology.
+My name is **Hee Seng Kye**, and I am an Associate Professor of Musicology.

 This is my first GitHub repository.